shkyler/gmit-foda-trials/README.md

 ## Week 2
 In week 2 we covered analysis of a data set Ian put together from out submissions.
 Then we looked at the Monty Hall problem in general.
 There was no additonal work required this week.
 However I wrote a python script called monty.py this is a version of the Monty Hall game.
+I also created montysim.py to run the simulation 10,000 each for 'Staying' or 'Switching' and plotting the results.